2026 calendar - June 2026

 The annual permanent free baseline

-Between trial windows, the household streaming load shifts to permanently-free services: Tubi (Fox-owned, large back-catalogue), Pluto TV (Paramount-owned, linear channels), Peacock Free tier (NBCUniversal content including The Office and Parks and Recreation back-catalogue), PBS Kids (always free), the Roku Channel (free on Roku devices), and Amazon Freevee.
-These six free services in combination cover most casual viewing needs and are the baseline that the rotated trials supplement.
+Between trial windows, the household streaming load shifts to permanently-free services: Tubi (Fox-owned, large back-catalogue), Pluto TV (Paramount-owned, linear channels), PBS Kids (always free), the Roku Channel (free on Roku devices), Amazon Freevee, and Crackle.
+(Peacock's free tier closed to new sign-ups in January 2023, so it is no longer part of the free baseline for new users.)
+These free services in combination cover most casual viewing needs and are the baseline that the rotated trials supplement.

 For a household using both the trial calendar and the permanent free baseline, the total annual spend on streaming approaches zero if every trial is cancelled on time.
 Adding one or two paid annual subscriptions to keep (typically Hulu annual at $89.99 or Crunchyroll annual at $79.99) brings the annual spend to roughly $80 to $170 versus the average US household streaming spend of approximately $720 per year.
 The trial calendar plus free baseline is roughly a 75 to 90 percent cost reduction against the average.